estafette/estafette.io/content/getting-started/installation.md

 You can see this mechanism at https://github.com/estafette/estafette-ci/blob/main/helm/estafette-ci/charts/estafette-ci-api/templates/secret.yaml.
 Through its use of the `lookup` function it's possible to leave those keys blank in your values file.
 However a `helm diff` doesn't always render this correctly, it sometimes misleads you into thinking that it will change those keys, while in reality it doesn't.

 See these [instructions]({{< relref "production-high-availability/#back-up-decryption-key" >}}) on making sure you securely backup your `secretDecryptionKey` for [disaster recovery]({{< relref "disaster-recovery" >}}) purposes.

+#### Difference between global and pipeline restricted secrets

+Both the _global_ and _pipeline restricted_ form of Estafette secrets use the same `secretDecryptionKey`.
+The restriction itself is embedded into the secret inside the `estafette.secret(...)` envelope.